 Look for lights that feel balanced and even rather than sparse, are securely attached, and are designed with burn-out protection so one failure does not darken the entire display.

-A practical troubleshooting section for customers dealing with outage issues, bad bulbs, loose seating, and situations where the whole strand needs more attention.
+A straightforward troubleshooting path for dark sections, loose bulbs, blown fuses, bad contacts, and situations where the full strand needs attention.

 Many light strands rely on bulbs passing electricity along the path.
 When a bulb fails or its contact is compromised, the rest of the strand can be affected.